 Whether or not your interdisciplinary potential works out as you expected, it still leads to giving you some kind of unique advantage.
-Because whatever comes out is actually something that can only be established in your unique part of the world.
+Because whatever comes out is something that can only be established in your unique corner of the world.

 The starting point rarely needs big names or large amounts of money.
 Defining what your program will look like, that tends to be the hard thing, but only if you're too prescriptive.

-A good strategy then is to just invite other people in, like in the case of the Santa Fe Institute.
-They may not explain precisely what you need to do, but their ideas will give you a clearer sense of direction.
+When the Santa Fe Institute started, the first step that worked was when they simply invited various scientists to discuss what the real opportunities were.
+If you do the same, they may not explain precisely what you need to do, but their ideas will give you a clearer sense of direction.